Dmaturana81/langchain_tutorials/README.md

 This file will become your README and also the index of your documentation.

-# In Construction
+# Examples

-Example of Router Chain using OpenAI functions
+Example of Router Chain using OpenAI functions `routerchaina` Example of OpenAI functions to extract data `extraction`